Hogwarts Summer Camp

 Full-week extended care for multiple children: Deduct $15 from the 2nd and subsequent children’s extended care fees.

 The Unitarian Church of Vancouver intends to be inclusive and accessible to everyone.
-We therefore provide camperships up to 80% of the camp fee, including before and after care.
+If the lowest end of the camp fee still presents a barrier to your participation or if you need an adjustment for more than one child we provide camperships which may include before and after care, public transportation, and lunch.
 Applications will be processed on an ongoing, first-come, first-served basis as long as funds are available.
-A deposit of $48 is required at time of registration.
+A deposit in good faith of an amount you can afford is requested to hold your spot.
 The deposit will be refunded if available campership funds do not meet your needs and you decide to release the spot.
 Once you accept the campership, the deposit is nonrefundable.

 Cancellation and Refund Policy